wz-zhao/Attend-to-Anything/README.md

-## 🌟 The first Unified Foundation Model for Saliency Prediction (Attention Modeling)
+## 🌟 The first Unified Foundation Model for Attention Modeling (Saliency Prediction)

 -  Human attention (saliency prediction) selectively focuses on informative regions when perceiving images, videos, and audio-visual scenes.
 However, **existing attention and saliency models are often tailored to specific scenarios, such as static images, videos, or isolated audio-visual setting**s, limiting their generalization in real-world applications.